sryczu6-create/idrusd-arimax-garch/README.md

 # Leakage-free rolling-window evaluation of an ARIMAX(2)-GARCH(1,1) model for the IDR/USD exchange rate

-Replication code and data for *"Rolling-Window Benchmarking of Macroeconomic Models for Rupiah Exchange Rate Forecasting."* The analysis forecasts the daily JISDOR IDR/USD rate with an ARIMAX(2)-GARCH(1,1) model using the Federal Funds Rate (FFR), the Bank Indonesia policy rate (BI), and the Indonesian CPI as exogenous variables,
+Code and data for *"Rolling-Window Benchmarking of Macroeconomic Models for Rupiah Exchange Rate Forecasting."* The analysis forecasts the daily JISDOR IDR/USD rate with an ARIMAX(2)-GARCH(1,1) model using the Federal Funds Rate (FFR), the Bank Indonesia policy rate (BI), and the Indonesian CPI as exogenous variables,